Dnyarri/imin/README.md

 [Barycentric and bilinear image interpolation source code at Gitflic mirror](https://gitflic.ru/project/dnyarri/imin "Barycentric and bilinear image interpolation in pure Python - source code at Gitflic")

-[Dnyarri website - more Python freeware for image processing, 3D, and batch automation](https://dnyarri.github.io "The Toad's Slimy Mudhole - Python freeware for POV-Ray and other 3D, Scale2x, Scale3x, Scale2xSFX, Scale3xSFX, PPM and PGM image support, bilinear and barycentric image interpolation, and batch processing") by the same author.
+[The Toad's Slimy Mudhole website - more Python freeware for 2D image processing, POV-Ray and other 3D, and batch automation](https://dnyarri.github.io "The Toad's Slimy Mudhole - Python freeware for POV-Ray and other 3D, Scale2x, Scale3x, Scale2xSFX, Scale3xSFX, PPM and PGM image support, bilinear and barycentric image interpolation, PNG to ICO conversion, and batch processing") by the same author.